Bernabé Cobo: Works

 He wrote two works, one of which is incomplete.
 It is also stated that he wrote a work on botany in ten volumes, which, it seems, is lost.
-Of his main work, to which biographers give the title Historia general de las Indias, and which he finished in 1653, only the first half is known and has appeared in print (four volumes, printed in Seville, 1890 and years succeeding).
+Of his main work, Historia del Nuevo Mundo which he finished in 1653, only the first half is known and has appeared in print (four volumes, printed in Seville, 1890 and years succeeding).
 The remainder, in which he treats, or claims to have treated, of every geographical and political subdivision in detail, was either never finished, or is lost.

 His other book appeared in print in 1882, and forms part of the History of the Inca Empire mentioned, but he made a separate manuscript of it in 1639, and so it became published as Historia de la fundación de Lima, a few years before the publication of the principal manuscripts.

 The History of the Inca Empire may, in American literature, be compared with one work only, the General and Natural history of the Indies by Oviedo.
 On the animals and plants of the continent, it is more complete than Nieremberg, Hernandez, and Monardes.
 In regard to the pre-Columbian past and vestiges, Cobo is, for the South American west coast, a source of primary importance, for close observations of customs and manners, and generally accurate descriptions of the principal ruins of South America.